ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[With great power comes great responsibility...🕸️]

 ???
 Now at scale inside a service mesh there might start to be some issue with all these connection zipping around between datacenters and clouds.

-It becomes a lot more difficult to maintain good network edge security when you have a wide berth of communication happening even if the port range is well defined.
+Its difficult to maintain good network edge security when you have a wide berth of communication happening even if the port range is well defined.

 ---
 name: Mesh-Gateways